 Check out our WordPress guides below.
 For each of these, we use Bluehost, which gives you a WordPress website, domain and business email for just $2.95/month:

-- Create a Small Business Website (Using Restaurant as example)
+- Create a Business Website (With Business template)

-- VIDEO: Create a Small Business Website (Using Salon as example)
+- Create a Salon Website (With Salon template)

 Step 3: Outline Your Website Content